Proof of Usefulness Report

 Technologies

-Other, Python, Markdown, MCP, SQLite FTS5, local HTTP server, Homebrew, PyPI, GitHub Pages, shell installers, plain-file storage
+Other, Python, Markdown, SQLite FTS5, Model Context Protocol (MCP), Homebrew, PyPI, GitHub Pages, local HTTP server, shell and PowerShell installers, plain-file storage, Git-compatible wiki structure, CLI skills, and local-first agent workflows.

 Traction Evidence